deevdz/milestone-project-3/README.md

 -----------------------------------------
 ##### Existing Features

-The site can be used as a guest or as a logged in user, however some features are only available to logged in users.
+The site can be used as a guest or as a logged in user, however, some features are only available to logged in users.

 Any visitor to the site can view the featured recipes in the homepage slider, use the navigation to filter through recipe categories, search for specific keywords and use the tags to filter recipes.
 The search function at present only returns results with the keyword appearing in either recipe name, ingredients or recipe category.